 The Owl is another wise animal, though unlike the elephant holds less divine prominence.
-Instead the Owl is better used to symbolise raw intellect and cognitive inspiration.
+Instead, the Owl is better used to symbolize raw intellect and cognitive inspiration.
 They can also be useful representations of intuitions of the unseen.

 Symbolism of the Owl Spirit Animal includes:

 - Hidden Insights